What Otc Medicine Is Good For Vertigo? | Quick Relief Guide

 The Bottom Line – What Otc Medicine Is Good For Vertigo?

 Always follow dosing instructions carefully and avoid mixing these medicines with alcohol or other sedatives.
-If symptoms persist beyond several days or worsen significantly—or if neurological warning signs develop—seek medical evaluation promptly instead of relying solely on OTC treatments.
+If symptoms persist beyond several days or worsen significantly—or if neurological warning signs develop—seek medical evaluation promptly instead of relying solely on OTC treatment.